ElvisWang2010/WROFE-2025/media/building-photos/README.md

 building-photos
 ====

-This directory contains our building instruction photos.
+This directory contains our building instruction photos/gifs.